YuehWu1994/CS273A/README.md

 # Introduction

-This repository is our submission to the ICLR Reproducibility Challenge and course project of Machine Learning(CS273A) at UCI.
+This repository is our submission to the ICLR Reproducibility Challenge and course project of Machine Learning(CS273A) at University of California, Irvine.

 For more detail about our methodology and result, please refer to our report.
-As for source code of original works, please refer to https://github.com/nyu-mll/GLUE-baselines.
+As for source code of the original work, please refer to https://github.com/nyu-mll/GLUE-baselines.

 ## Dependency